akhikolla/akhikolla.github.io/_posts/2020-10-25-RcppDeepStateTools.md

 2. Compile and link the specific fuzzer with the deepstate base library.
 3. Compile and Run the Testharnesses.

+**NOTE:**The system might ask for superuser permissions to install the dependencies that are needed by the fuzzers.

-Choosing a fuzzer would also generate a fuzzer specific makefile for the testharness that was previously created by RcppDeepState for each test package function.
+Choosing a fuzzer would also generate a fuzzer specific makefile for all the test harnesses that were previously created by RcppDeepState for each test package function.

 **AFL:**

-American Fuzzy Lop is a brute-force fuzzer that automatically discovers interesting testcases that could explore new paths of the target binary.
-Using AFL could helps us uncover the unexplored paths that usually not tested by normal brute force fuzzers.
+American Fuzzy Lop is a brute-force fuzzer that automatically discovers interesting test cases that could explore new paths of the target binary.
+Using AFL could help us uncover the unexplored paths that are usually not tested by normal brute force fuzzers.

+AFL has compile-time instrumentation which means the program inserts the necessary instructions into the program during compilation resulting in better run-time performance.

 If we want to test the package using AFL we have to choose option 1 :